|

 Related to that, we had already discussed that the INHALED air during a day totals around 22 pounds, and it contains about 4.7 pounds of INHALED oxygen.
 The inhaled air contained around 21% (natural) oxygen content, but our exhaled breath is depleted in oxygen, down to around 14%.
 This indicates that we exhale about 1.5 pound LESS of oxygen (3.2 lb) than we inhale in a day!
 This is actually more oxygen than is needed in exactly oxidizing the food, which we saw above is actually only around 1.1 pound.
 The body uses some oxygen for a variety of other processes, and also makes sure to never run short of oxygen, so it receives some excess oxygen.
 The actual amount is even slightly greater than this, due to inhaled air being at room temperature, where the density of the gases (Ideal Gas Law) are greater than at the exhaling temperature of the body.

-Summary: We EAT 1.0 pound of food, and OXIDIZE it with 1.1 pound of oxygen (from our lungs inhaling) (for a grand total of about 2.1 pounds of materials chemically brought into the body each day) to TEMPORARILY create about 1 pound of glucose (and other organic energy storage, such as bodyfat, which one pound gets converted to become about 2200 Calories of energy.
+Summary: We EAT 1.0 pound of food, and OXIDIZE it with 1.1 pound of oxygen (from our lungs inhaling) (for a grand total of about 2.1 pounds of materials chemically brought into the body each day) to TEMPORARILY create about 1 pound of glucose (and possibly other organic energy storage, such as bodyfat), which the one pound of digested food gets converted to become about 2200 Calories of energy.
 This conversion occurs primarily in the mitochondria of every cell in the body, by a process called the Kreb's Cycle or Citric Acid Cycle.
 That cycle therefore uses up the food or bodyfat molecules, by the metabolism, being oxidized into water and carbon dioxide and energy, and it therefore disappears).
 While that 2.1 pounds of total material (not counting water) gets added each day, the lungs dispose of around of 1.5 pound of carbon dioxide and 0.6 pound of new water created by the metabolism.
 These numbers are NOT rigidly precise here, but meant instead here just to suggest that the body does an amazing thing in RECEIVING one pound of solid food each day and apparently not ever disposing of it in any way!
 It ACTUALLY disposes of that pound of added material by ALSO bringing in more than a pound of oxygen in inhaling in the lungs, to then oxidize the food and then dispose of it in exhaled breaths.

 Isn't it sort of WEIRD that we EAT one pound of food each day and have to INHALE an even GREATER weight of oxygen (1.1 pounds) which is needed to oxidize the food materials?
 And then we EXHALE (nearly) everything that eventually resulted from that one pound of food?
 Physicists find this very important, as related to the Law of Conservation of Mass!
 No one else seems to have ever cared at doing this sort of "materials audit" analysis, to actually confirm where all that food material goes!
 Apparently, everyone else simply ASSUMES that all that food gets excreted!
 Or they simply ignore it completely!
 But that is extremely wrong!
 So it is quite interesting that all the thousands of "experts" about these subjects have never seemed to have been aware of these basic scientific facts!